Anneyino/VueProject/worklog/Report.md

 ### Brief Explanation about the figure

 ​	As a progressive javascript framework, Vue.js is supposed to use javascript, html, css language to achieve the visual effect.
 Due to the markup language, this framework can be run on Windows, Mac OS, Linux to display the front end, which makes it become very popular in the developer.
 You can see from the Vue.js [readme.md](https://github.com/vuejs/vue/blob/dev/README.md) to check that there are many supporters, couple of them in China are Greekbang and GITEE.COM, just because the main developer Evan You is a ethnic Chinese.
 The Chinese language support in the forum is very well.
 There are many learners and developers in the formal forum to answer the issues and come up with some ideas.
-Vue.js has lots of combine framework, like the `BV`, the `Muse UI`, the `Vuetify.js` and so on.
-They improve the Vue.js performance and add some additional function towards the framework.
+Vue.js has lots of combine framework, like the `BV`, the `Muse UI`, the `Vuetify.js` and so on.[[5]](#references) They improve the Vue.js performance and add some additional function towards the framework.

 ### Platform and Dependency